WojciechMatuszewski/loan-broker-sfn/README.md

   - I'm not 100% sure why you have to attach two resources to a given method to enable validation.

 - Testing _Step Functions_ is hard.

-  - You could use the [Step Functions Local](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local.html) but you would not be able to test IAM permissions.
+  - You could use the [Step Functions Local](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local.html).

+    1. You are not able to test permissions of the SFN.
+    2. I would argue that **local SFN emulator is really good for testing simple data transformations** and not the service integrations.

   - You could test the whole flow end-to-end but, usually, such endeavors end with the test taking a lot of time.

+    1. You can test the permissions of the SFN.